THE

 I am God.

-While Hollingshead is being reborn, Sophie is alone and terrified, giving birth to Vanessa.
+While Hollingshead is busy being reborn, Sophie is all alone and terrified, giving birth to Vanessa.

-Still reeling from revelation, he storms the hospital and promises her a fresh start.
-But not with a new job.
-Or finishing his book.
+Still reeling with revelation, he rushes to the hospital and promises her a fresh start.
+But not with a new job, or finishing his masterpiece.
 He's going to turn on the world with LSD.

 Erratic.
 Intense.
 Hollingshead shows up clutching a mayonnaise jar like it’s the Holy Grail.